manderson394/carbConscious/WeeklyReflection.md

 bad on that front.
 Right now, it's getting used to Bootstrap--which I haven't used before.

 Overall, I've been starting to get caught up with my project plan.
 I'm still a bit behind where I want to be, but it seems a little more attainable at this point.
 We'll see how the team project factors into this!

+### Week 10

+4/07/2020 - ### hours

+Tasks Completed:
+* Individual Project:
+    * Add Sign Up Functionality

+This week has been a tough week to feel accomplished.
+Things have really been vamping up at work with COVID-19 (still), and I've been doing 11 hour work days.
+I've started biting off smaller chunks of functionality for my project and trying to accomplish one of those pieces when I sit down to code.